HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/Huddo Boards/Install_huddo_boards.md

 ## Prerequisites

-Make sure the following prerequisites are met before installing Huddo Boards:
+Make sure that you have the following before installing Huddo Boards:

 - HCL DX environment